-After creating the electric class in 2010, the competition follows up another time with actual technical trends and created the new driverless class, which will be raced for the first time in 2017.
+After creating the electric class in 2010, the competition follows up another time with actual technical trends and created the new driverless class, which was raced for the first time in 2017.
 The goal is for the students to build autonomous cars which are capable to complete different disciplines without a driver.

 A Formula Student competition consists of so-called static and dynamic disciplines.
 In the static events the engineers have to present their car and their development process to well-known judges from the economy, the automotive industry and prestigious racing series like Formula One.
 Disciplines being judged are:

 - AUTONOMOUS DESIGN Assessment of autonomous driving capabilities and implementation of those features

 - ENGINEERING DESIGN Judgement of technical aspects, the construction and key attributes of the car.